Jennifer Kisela

 What advice would you give to young women entering your industry?

-I encourage them to focus on building a strong foundation in data analysis and gaining a deep understanding of systems.
+I encourage them to focus on building a strong foundation in best practices and gaining a deep understanding of systems.
 Equally important is remaining open to learning from others—mentors, colleagues, and peers alike—as their insights can be invaluable in shaping both your skills and your career trajectory.

 Locations